PlanterApp/planter_blog/content/posts/peat-moss/index.md

 **So peat moss is terrible and we should never use it...**

 Not quite!
 It depends ***where*** your peat comes from.
-Most of the bad rap for peat comes from the peat bogs in Scotland and Ireland, where nearly 95% of peat bogs have been depleted, primarily as a fuel source.
-However, peat moss that is harvested from Canada, which is what you'll find at stores in the United States, is replenished at a rate higher than it is harvested, so it is actually a renewable resource.
+Most of the bad rap for peat comes from the peat bogs in Scotland and Ireland, where nearly 95% of peat bogs have been depleted, primarily being used as a fuel source.
+However, peat moss that is harvested from Canada, which is what you'll find at stores in the United States, is naturally replenished at a rate higher than it is harvested, so it is actually a renewable resource.
 Canada, which is the biggest peat moss producer, contains more than 280 million acres of peatlands.
 Of that amount, only 73,000 acres have so far been harvested, a fraction of the quantity naturally generated in undisturbed bogs.
 According to the Canadian Sphagnum Peat Moss Association (CSPMA), they work to restore peatlands that have been damaged by harvesting.
 After harvesting, each bog is reflooded and reseeded with shredded moss grafts, which cover the harvested site within 5 years.
 The peat bog is naturally restored in 10-15 years.
-As with any industry group, you'd be right to be skeptical of these claims, but the situation does seem to be very different than in other countries.
+As with any industry group, you'd be right to be skeptical of these claims, but the situation in Canada does seem to be very different than in other countries.

 ## Coconut Coir

 ![Coconut coir next to a compressed block of coconut coir.](pxl_20230324_125551519.jpg "Coconut coir next to a compressed block of coconut coir")

 Coconut coir has been touted as a sustainable alternative to peat moss.
-It is a byproduct from the husks of coconuts.
+It is a byproduct made from the husks of coconuts.
 Like peat, coconut coir is also a good soil amendment, as it is absorbent and helps to retain water.
 However, coconut coir is also not without its environmental impact.
 The production of coconut coir can be energy-intensive.
 Additionally, the transportation of coconut coir from the tropics to your doorstep can also have a significant environmental impact.

 ## Benefits in the garden

-When choosing between peat moss and coconut coir, it is important to consider the following factors:

-* Cost: Peat moss is generally more expensive than coconut coir.
-* Environmental impact: Peat moss has a greater environmental impact than coconut coir.
-* Availability: Peat moss is more widely available than coconut coir.
-* Use: Peat moss is better suited for seed starting and raised garden beds, while coconut coir is better suited for potting soil.

 Here are some tips for using peat moss and coconut coir in your garden:

-* Use peat moss in seed starting mix to help provide a moist, acidic environment for seeds to germinate.
+* Use peat moss and coconut coir in seed starting mix to help provide retain moisture, to help seeds germinate.
-* Use coconut coir in raised garden beds to help improve drainage and aeration.
+* Ammend raised garden bed soil with peat moss or coir to help improve soil quality.
+* Peat moss is slightly acidic, which means it is great for plants that require a low pH.
+There are many plants you may wish to grow that prefer slightly acidic soil, including blueberries, carrots, cauliflower, celery, cucumbers, garlic, sweet peppers, pumpkins, winter squash, and tomatoes.
+If your garden soil is not acidic, add a bit of peat moss to help these plants thrive.
-* Use peat moss or coconut coir in potting soil to help provide a moist, well-drained environment for plants.
+* Use peat moss or coconut coir in potting soil to help provide a moist, well-draining environment for plants.

 ## Which to choose?

 So, is coconut coir really a better alternative to peat moss?
 The answer is complicated.
-Coconut coir does have some environmental benefits, but it also has some environmental drawbacks.
-Ultimately, the answer depends where your peat comes from.
+Both coconut coir and peat moss have some environmental drawbacks.
+Ultimately, the answer depends on your situation, especially where your peat comes from.